 Joseph I. Castro

 Castro, the grandson of immigrants from Mexico, son of a single mother, and the first in his family to graduate from a university, is a noted scholar and mentor in the fields of leadership and public policy.
-He is the first native Californian to serve as president of Fresno State.
+He is the first native Californian to be named president of Fresno State, where he also serves as a professor educational leadership.

-Castro serves on a number of boards, including the WASC Senior College and University Commission, Mountain West Athletic Conference Board, Stanford University Graduate School of Education Advisory Council, James Irvine Foundation Leadership Award Selection Committee, College Football Playoff Board, Hispanic Association of Colleges and Universities’ Governing Board, and Jumpstart National Board.
+Castro serves on a number of boards, including the Mountain West Athletic Conference Board, Stanford University Graduate School of Education Advisory Council, James Irvine Foundation Leadership Award Selection Committee, College Football Playoff Board, and Jumpstart National Board.

 He has received numerous honors and awards.
 In 2019, on behalf of Fresno State, he received an Excellence and Innovation Award from the American Association of State Colleges and Universities.
 In 2018, he was named as CSU President of the Year by the California State Student Association and City of Fresno District 4 Man of the Year.
 In 2017, he received the Mayor of Fresno’s Community Partnership Award.